mattp0irier/quick-interpreter/README.md

 ---

 ### Grammar
 Below is a grammar written in EBNF form as specified by Wikipedia.
-It can also be found in the `grammar.txt` file located in the source folder.

 ```
 STRING = ? a terminal string with a user-provided value ?;